Clara Meijers

-Clara Mimi Meijers (Amsterdam, 27 August 1885 – Bentveld, 13 October 1964) was a Dutch banker, writer, and feminist.
+Clara Mimi Meijers (27 August 1885 – 13 October 1964) was a Dutch banker, writer, and feminist.
 She founded a women's branch of the Robaver Bank in Amsterdam.
 She has been called a "pioneer of microfinancing."
 She was also a Holocaust survivor.

 Life and work

-Klara (later changed to Clara) Meijers was born in Amsterdam to the physician Isidor Meijers and Julie Wolff (1847-1933).
-She was the fifth child and only daughter in a Jewish family of doctors.
+Klara (later changed to Clara) Meijers was born in Amsterdam to the physician, Isidor Meijers and Julie Wolff (1847–1933).
+She was the fifth child and an only daughter in a Jewish family of doctors.

 She began work as a French teacher in The Hague, but disliked it.
-After working as a secretary at the Amsterdamsche Bank and then the banking firm Huydecoper & Van Dielen in Utrecht, Meijers became executive secretary at Rotterdamsche Bankvereeniging (called Robaver) in Amsterdam in 1911.
+After working as a secretary at the Amsterdamsche Bank and then, the banking firm Huydecoper & Van Dielen in Utrecht, Meijers became executive secretary at Rotterdamsche Bankvereeniging (called Robaver) in Amsterdam in 1911.

-Around 1910 Meijers became active in the women's movement.
+Around 1910, Meijers became active in the women's movement.
 Her friends Mia Boissevain and Rosa Manus were among the organizers of the 1913 exhibition, De Vrouw 1813-1913 (The Woman) and, according to Janneka Martens, the exhibition was a turning point.Meijers suggested to the organizers of the exhibition to also pay attention to the banking and office sector, because many women were employed in this sector, and [she] was appointed president of the committee for this sector.
 The exhibition paid no attention to the special 'women's bank' that had existed in Berlin since 1910, but this was a shining example for Meijers, because she had noticed that existing banks often refused to provide loans to women who wanted to start their own business. and male bank employees were unwilling to help working women manage their financial affairs.

 As a result, Meijers was appointed president of the exhibition's Banking and Office Industry Committee and it was there that she first became acquainted with the Berlin Women's Bank, which still existed at that time.